himdel/blog/_posts/2008-11-08-fbxkb-flags-patch.md

+---
+layout: post
+title: "fbxkb flags patch"
+date: 2008-11-08
-# fbxkb flags patch
+categories: fbxkb keyboard linux patch X

-(tags: fbxkb, keyboard, linux, patch, X)
+---

 My primary keyboard layout is US (qwerty), but from time to time, one needs a different one (usually cz_qwerty or hu for me).
 So I have this handy line in my ~/.xinitrc that let's me switch to the alternate layout by using Right Alt: setxkbmap -option grp:switch,grp:alts_toggle,grp_led:scroll us,cz_qwerty